 An innovator cannot take any employment other than working for own business.
 Moreover, working for own business does not include any work pursuant to a contract of service or apprenticeship, whether express or implied and whether oral or written, with another business.
 This means successful applicants cannot effectively fill a position or hire their labour to another business.
 Perhaps, even if the work is undertaken through contracting with the applicant’s own business or through recruitment or employment agency.

-Conditions of Stay in the UK
+Conditions of Stay in the UK on the Innovator Visa

 Accordingly, a grant of entry clearance or leave to remain as an innovator is subject to the following conditions: